Film Photography News — February 2024 Recap

 The new FILM* Ferrania brand does not have a direct connection to the original Ferrania, except for parts of the abandoned campus it purchased.
 That campus, located in Ferrania, Italy used to be a manufacturing home for one of the highly-regarded film producers.
 The original corp faded into obscurity in the 1990s, following numerous changes of hands and absorbtions.

 The Kickstarter’s goal was to bring back colour slide emulsions — a project that ultimately failed to materialize.
-But the company managed to resurrect an ISO 80 black and white film, Film Ferrania P30 (review), that gained traction over the years.
+But the company managed to resurrect an ISO 80 black-and-white film, Film Ferrania P30 (review), that gained traction over the years.

 Last year, Film Ferrania added Orto to its portfolio.
 This month, they launched P33 to the anglophone markets.